Kayvonk/WheelOfDestiny2.0/README.md

 * [Questions](#questions)

 ## Description
-An applicationt that enables users to randomly select from a list provided.
+An application that enables users to randomly select from a provided list.
 Whose turn is it next?
 Find out with the Wheel of Destiny.
 ![FirstThumbnail](./public/WheelOfDestinyThumbnail.PNG)
 ![SecondThumbnail](./public/WheelOfDestinyThumbnail2.PNG)